T-SQL Code Coverage in SSDT using the SSDT Dev Pack

 How code coverage works with SQL Server (i.e T-SQL) is that because SQL provides a pretty good interface for tracking statements which have been executed (extended events) we can tell which statements have been called.
 So if we take this example stored procedure:

-create procedure a_procedure(@a_value int)
+create procedure a_procedure(@a_value int) as begin

 if @a_value = 9